 I hike a lot.
 I also run, a lot.
-And both watches cater to these two sports activities, but when it comes to the sheer number of other options available the FENIX 6 wins hands down because it has many of the tracking features I need for my trips and expeditions.
+Both watches cater to these two sports activities, but when it comes to the sheer number of other options available the Fenix wins hands down because it has many of the tracking features I need for my trips and expeditions.

 Pulse Ox meter

 The Garmin Pulse Ox meter is a tool used to indicate how much oxygen is coursing through your veins at any given time.
 This a useful feature as it gives you an insight into how well your body is moving oxygen from your lungs to the body’s cells.

 NOTE: This feature is not available on the Instinct.

 The Fenix 6, when linked to Garmin Connect, provides a very pretty, and useful display showing your Pulse Ox, and it’s not to be discounted as just another gimmick.
 Having had a checkup with my doctor, I cross-referenced his readings with those on my watch and found them to be surprisingly accurate, providing me with a good picture of my circulatory health.
 Thanks, Garmin.

 Heart Rate Variability

 Heart Rate Variability, or HRV for short, is the time variation between beats of the heart.
 For the most part, an HRV of 25 – 45 ms for people aged 60+ and an HRV of between 55 – 105 for 20 – 25 year olds is normal.

 Garmin uses personal data to set an expected HRV, but the actual figures can vary depending on your overall health and fitness.